Folly Beach, South Carolina: Voting patterns

 In 2006, the city's residents voted against Amendment 1, which sought to ban same-sex marriage in South Carolina.
-Statewide, the measure passed by 78% to 22% but the voters of Folly Beach rejected it by 503 votes (49%) to 528 (51%).
+Statewide, the measure passed by 78% to 22%, but the voters of Folly Beach rejected it by a vote of 503 (48.8%) to 528 (51.2%).

 County parks

 The Charleston County Park and Recreation Commission (CCPRC) operates numerous facilities in Charleston County.
-In Folly Beach, the county operates Folly Beach County Park and Folly Beach Fishing Pier.
+In Folly Beach, the county operates Folly Beach County Park, Folly Beach Fishing Pier and the Folly River Boat Landing.

+Education

+There is one school district in the county, Charleston County School District.

+It is zoned to James Island Elementary School, Camp Road Middle School, and James Island Charter High School.